Strives to be the Very Best Formula

 Goat's milk is deficient in iron, folic acid and Vitamin B6, all nutrients needed during early childhood to prevent anemia.

-Goat's milk should not be used as a substitute for an infant formula or as a supplement to breast milk.
+Goat's milk should not be used as a substitute for a formula or as a supplement to breast milk.
 Like cow's milk, goat's milk can cause intestinal irritation and anemia.

-If a parent is considering use of goat's milk because baby is having difficulty with formulas, this may signal a greater importance to seek guidance and receive proper nutritional advice appropriate for an infant.
-Consult the infant's healthcare professional for advice.
+If a parent is considering use of goat's milk because baby is having difficulty with formulas, this may signal a greater importance to seek guidance and receive proper nutritional advice appropriate for a baby.
+Consult the child's healthcare professional for advice.

 - When should my baby switch from formula to milk?

-Most doctors recommend transitioning from formula to cow milk after a baby’s first birthday.
+Most doctors recommend transitioning from formula to cow's milk after a baby’s first birthday.
 However, parents should consider Baby's Only Organics® as it is an iron-fortified nutritional formula that provides the essential vitamins, minerals, protein, essential fatty-acids and carbohydrates needed to support your baby's continued growth and development.

 Baby’s Only Organic is intended for a toddler 1-year of age and older or as directed by a healthcare professional.

 For mothers who are breastfeeding a baby older than 12-months of age, Baby's Only Organic® can be used to supplement breast milk or substitute breast milk feedings as needed.
 Baby's Only Organic® can also be reconstituted according to package directions and used to mix cereals for the baby at any age.

 Baby's Only Organic® has been formulated to meet the nutritional standards of the American Academy of Pediatrics.